weller0246/liferay-portal/modules/test/poshi/poshi-standalone/README.markdown

 See this [article](https://cloud.google.com/docs/authentication/getting-started) for more details on how to setup google cloud.

-Your google account needs read/write access to the bucket selected by `testrayS3BucketName`.
+Your Google account needs read/write access to the bucket selected by `testrayS3BucketName`.
 By default the [testray-results](https://console.cloud.google.com/storage/browser/testray-results) bucket will be used.
-In order to get access please contact IT for access.
+Contact IT for access.